texttron/hyde/README.md

 export OPENAI = <your key>
 ```

 4. Run `hyde-dl19.ipynb`, it will run the experiment on the TREC DL19 dataset.
+Run `hyde-demo.ipynb`, it will go through HyDE pipeline with an example query.

 ## Citation